Table of Contents

 - All metabolic reactions are catalysed.

-- Catalysts are proteins called enzymes.
+- Catalysts are protein molecules called enzymes.

 Metabolic Basis for Living